Rakeshgurugubelli/DevOps_realtime_task/Nginx/Nginx_content.Readme.md

 **To overcome above problem  we are using Nginx (or)  Engine-X**

 -> it is solving c10k problem (it means more users hits the applications chances of crashing website)

+-> Nginx is a event driven(when request comes processor will create ) and Asynchronous webserver(don't sit idle do something)

+-> if we created virtual machine having 4 core and installed nginx 4 processor will be created

+**Workflow of nginx**

+start nginx
+TCP connection(3 way hand shake: when user sends the request it will go to servers using syn(synchronous) and sever sent back  sync+acknowledge to browser)